-This is a true "no knead" recipe: the wet and dry ingredients are simply mixed well, and that's it!
-A very popular no-knead recipe was published in 2006 in The New York Times [pdf], but it is for plain bread, made only with regular "white" bread flour.
-Such recipes also require a 2-step rising of the dough, and yes, still some hand-kneading.
+Well, this started out as my whole-wheat/whole-grain version of a very popular "no need to knead" recipe that was published in 2006 in The New York Times [pdf].
+That one is for plain bread, made only with regular "white" bread flour.
+Such recipes require a 2-step rising of the dough, and yes, still some hand-kneading.

 Unlike the standard way of baking bread, there is no need here, to inject water or steam into the oven to get a nice crust!
 Initial baking is done with the lid on the casserole.
 This has exactly the same effect, by using the moisture that's in the dough!

-I wanted a truly no-knead bread, and not plain, but "multi-grain/whole-grain".
-I have looked at a bunch of related recipes, then tried out over two dozen different combinations of flour types, grains, and seeds.
+I have looked at a bunch of related recipes, then tried out over several dozen different combinations of flour types, grains, and seeds.
 I have settled on the combination presented below.
 See here for the evolution of my recipe over seven years (45 loafs).
-The bread is tasty, quite dense, and has a good crust - the way I like it!
+The bread is tasty, quite dense, moist, and has a good crust - the way I like it!
 A spreadsheet with the evolution of my recipe is here (45 by

 - Prep time: 20 minutes